 July 14, 2014: Board Decisions for 2nd Quarter of 2014

-Welcome to the redesigned Automobile Insurance Rate Board (AIRB) website.
-The goals were for a better look, easier navigation and to offer a useful resource to a wider audience.
-We hope these efforts will make your visit both more enjoyable and more informative.
+Welcome to the “Drivers” section of the Automobile Insurance Rate Board (AIRB) website.
+The information on this page was developed specifically for consumers to provide a better understanding of automobile insurance in Alberta.
 You are welcome to Contact Us with any suggestions of information you would like to see added.

 Alberta's Automobile Insurance System

 Alberta has a private delivery system for automobile insurance.
 This Drivers section provides information relating to the purchase of coverage including the ways to access coverage and the types of coverage available.
 There are links to the websites of a number of insurance providers that write automobile insurance in Alberta.

 The primary role of the Automobile Insurance Rate Board is to regulate insurer rating programs for basic and additional coverage for private passenger, miscellaneous private passenger and commercial vehicles